Jumio/mobile-sdk-ios/docs/integration_guide.md

 ⚠️&nbsp;&nbsp;__Note:__ Please be aware that in cases where list of `consentItems` is not null, the user **must consent** to Jumio's processing of personal information, including biometric data, and be provided a link to Jumio's Privacy Notice.
 Do not accept automatically without showing the user any terms.

 ### Credential Handling
 [`Jumio.Credential`][jumioCredential] will contain all necessary information about the scanning process.
-For ID verification you will receive an [`IDCredential`][jumioIDCredential], for Identity Verification a [`FaceCredential`][jumioFaceCredential], and so on.
+For ID verification you will receive an [`IDCredential`][jumioIDCredential], for Selfie Verification a [`FaceCredential`][jumioFaceCredential], and so on.
 Initialize the credential and check if it is already preconfigured.
 If this is the case, the parameter [`isConfigured`][isConfigured] will be `true` and the credential can be started right away.

  ```
 var currentCredential: Jumio.Credential?